Klebert-Engineering/python-cmake-wheel/README.md

 #  CMake targets which belong into the same wheel.
 # MODULE_DEPENDENCIES
 #  Python module dependencies (requirements.txt content)
+# SCRIPTS
+#  Additional scripts that should be part of the wheel.
 # SUBMODULES
 #  Any pybind11 submodules must be listed here to support imports like
 #  "from mod.sub import x".
 A nested submodule must be listed like